An indie Stalker-like experience with robots.

 The Signal From Tölva is a first-person shooter set on a remote planet populated by machines.
 A strange signal has been beamed from the ground and the player, located in a spaceship above the surface, hacks into the local population of robots to investigate the place.

 Hacking into robots is an elegant way to say “whenever you die, you can respawn in another robot”.
-Thus, there are no quicksaves, only respawn locations to carry on where you last left.
-But you have to ask yourself, are these respawning locations in considerate locations, or very far from where your last death occurred?
+Thus, there are no quicksaves, only respawn locations to carry on from a previously unlocked spot of your choosing.
+But you might be asking yourself, are these respawning locations in considerate locations, or very far from where your last death occurred?
 And here things start to get interesting.
 The surface of Tölva is more or less an open world, and I need to tell you that I really do not enjoy open-world games or respawn positions far from the action.
 And yet, my usual gripes with the concept were wholly erased in Tölva, for four simple reasons.

 First, the starting point is in the bottom left corner of the map.
 There are a few linear ravines to go through, and they effectively work as a tutorial to ease the player into the game.
 And then the paths open up, but the mountain chains split in ways that funnel the player in certain directions without getting lost.
 Then, when consulting the map, with a simple right click it is possible to set a waypoint and have it appear as a guide on the HUD.

 Second, there are a few icons on the map to show important areas such as bunkers and signal locations, but not everything is displayed and exploring the planet allows you to discover new locations.
 This is done in a very subtle way, as the big landmarks give a reason to go somewhere, and then some additional points of interest pop up along the way.